Home Blog Page 2062

 EXPERIENCED TEACHER AVAILABLE FOR TUTORING.
 Reading, math, social studies, science, high school french, swimming, and piano.
 References available.
 Mrs. Davis, (818) 880-8178

-TUTORING FOR GRADES 1-12 by a California credentialed teacher with a BA/Masters from UCLA, and the author of 14 educational books.
-Affordable prices.
+TUTORING FOR GRADES 1-12 by a California prudential teacher with a BA/Masters from UCLA, and the author of 14 educational books.
 Call Linda, (310) 820-7580

 MUSIC LESSONS & INSTRUCTION 15h